Literacy Coordinating Council Convenes for the Workshop on the Development of the M&E System

 LCC Welcomes Dr. Milwida Guevara, the New Member of the Literacy Coordinating Council Representing the Network of NGOs

-Dr. Milwida M. Guevarra
+Dr. Milwida M. Guevara

 President and Chief Executive Synergeia Foundation